sivasaiakunuru/MvcMovie/MvcMovie/README.txt

 ========== Rebuild All: 1 succeeded, 0 failed, 0 skipped ==========
 ========== Rebuild completed at 08:27 AM and took 05.219 seconds ==========

-Tested the application working fine
+0901 Tested the application working fine
-Added Genre
+0910 Added Genre
-Added Rating
+0915 Added Rating
 20250205135228_Rating.cs
-Tested the application
+0920 Tested the application
-Added Validation
+0925 Added Validation
-Tested
+0930 Tested
+2230 added to Azure and tested the database